-&lt;sup>6 Only one copy must be submitted when a party utilizes electronic filing.
+6 Only one copy must be submitted when a party utilizes electronic filing.
 When a party utilizes the electronic filing system at https://puc.kcc.ks.gov/e-filing/e-express/, a copy of the filing must be served via e-mail upon all parties to this docket.

-- 14. If a party disagrees with a claim that information is confidential or should not be disclosed, the parties shall first attempt to resolve the dispute on an informal basis.
+- 17. If a party disagrees with a claim that information is confidential or should not be disclosed, the parties shall first attempt to resolve the dispute on an informal basis.
 If the parties cannot resolve the dispute informally, the party contesting the confidential treatment may file a motion with the Commission.
 Commission Staff should also be prepared to challenge a confidential designation when Staff believes the information does not meet the definition of confidential information.
 When a dispute concerning confidentiality is brought before the Commission, the Commission will review the matter to determine (1) if the party claiming confidentiality has met its burden of establishing the confidential designation is proper, and (2) whether disclosure is warranted under K.S.A.
 66-1220a.
-The contested information shall not be disclosed pending the Commission's ruling. - 15.
-All persons who are afforded access to confidential information under the terms of this Protective Order shall neither use nor disclose such information for purposes of business or competition or any other purpose other than the purpose of preparation for and litigation of this proceeding.
+The contested information shall not be disclosed pending the Commission's ruling. - this Protective Order shall neither use nor disclose such information for purposes of business or competition or any other purpose other than the purpose of preparation for and litigation of this proceeding.
 During the course of this proceeding, parties shall keep confidential information secure in accordance with the purposes and intent of this order.
-At the conclusion of this proceeding, including judicial review, a party claiming that information was confidential may require that other persons in possession of its confidential information return or destroy all such confidential information and all notes, tapes, documents, and any other medium containing, summarizing, or otherwise embodying such confidential information.
+At the conclusion of this proceeding, including judicial review, a party claiming that information was confidential may require that other persons in possession of its confidential information return or destroy all such confidential information and all notes, tapes, documents, and any other medium containing summarizing, or otherwise embodying such confidential information.
 If the party claiming confidentiality requests destruction, the person destroying the information shall certify its destruction.
 Counsel shall be entitled to retain memoranda or pleadings including or embodying confidential information to the extent reasonably necessary to preserve a file on this proceeding.

-III.
+IV.
 Discovery Order